ALE Vector Environment Guide¶

 Asynchronous Operation: Split step operation into

-for more flexible control flowGymnasium Compatible: Implements the Gymnasium
+sendandrecvfor more flexible control flowGymnasium Compatible: Implements the Gymnasium

 Installation¶

-The vector implementation is packaged with ale-py that can be installed through PyPI, pip install ale-py
+The vector implementation is packaged with ale-py that can be installed through PyPI, pip install ale-py.

 Optionally, users can build the project locally, requiring VCPKG, that will install OpenCV to support observation preprocessing.